-- a) H1 Boat Registration Numbers shall be displayed on a horizontal surface of the Boat; and must be a minimum of 16 inches in height and be of a color that contrasts to the surface upon which it is painted. - b) Race Teams fielding more than one Boat shall mark the Transom of each Hull (in a manner acceptable to H1) to identify such Hull; and must modify the appearance of the Hulls for Race Officials to distinguish one from the other(s) while at a Race. - c) H1 required graphics must appear on the vertical surfaces of the Horizontal Stabilizer and Cowlings, as may be required.
-It is mandatory that H1 series sponsor decals be displayed at all times while participating at any event in the locations indicated on diagrams furnished by H1. - (i) Decals shall be in the size indicated by H1. - (ii) Decals shall be provided by Sponsors or H1. - (iii) Boats are subject to inspection thereof at any time during an Event.
+- a) H1 Boat Registration designated Letter and Number shall be displayed together on a horizontal surface of the Boat; and must be a minimum of 16 inches in height and be of a color that contrasts to the surface upon which it is painted. - b) Race Teams fielding more than one Boat shall mark the Transom of each Hull (in a manner acceptable to H1) to identify such Hull; and must modify the appearance of the Hulls for Race Officials to distinguish one from the other(s) while at a Race. - c) H1 required graphics must appear on the vertical surfaces of the Horizontal Stabilizer and Cowlings, when required.